 Transfer work from U.S. institutions will be evaluated on a course-by-course basis to determine the fulfillment of Middlebury departmental and College requirements.
-The major European examination certificates, such as the French Baccalauréat, International Baccalaureate, Swiss Maturité, Artium Examination, British A levels, and German Abitur, are normally considered to have a value of one full academic year if students receive scores that indicate excellent performance.
+The major European examination certificates, such as the French Baccalauréat, International Baccalaureate, Swiss Maturité, Artium Examination, British A levels, and German Abitur, are normally considered to have a value of five credits if students receive scores that indicate excellent performance.
 Students who receive such credit may not then receive credit for Middlebury introductory courses in subjects covered on the examination.

 All transfer course work completed off campus, whether in the U.S. or abroad, must receive final approval by the dean of international programs.
 When courses taken prior to matriculation at Middlebury, during summers, or while withdrawn from the College are transferred, the credit is recorded but not the grade that was awarded.
 Students on a post-matriculation semester or year-long study abroad program must have the program approved by the Programs Abroad Committee prior to their study abroad to receive Middlebury credit.
 Students will not receive transfer credit for non-approved study abroad programs.